Parish Calendar with Smartphone-Sync

 Scroll down for more articles, videos and helps for our journey through the Lord's Passion Week . . .

-Feast of Palms - The Service of Lazarus Saturday and Palm Sunday - $5.00
+Feast of Palms - (The Services of Lazarus Saturday and Palm Sunday) - $5.00

-The Bridegroom Services of Holy Week - $6.00
+The Bridegroom Services of Holy Week - (Held Sun.
+Mon. and Tues. evenings of Holy Week) - $6.00

-Great and Holy Saturday - Vespers and Liturgy of St. Basil the Great - $6.00
+Great and Holy Saturday - (Vesperal Liturgy of St. Basil the Great, with the 15 OT Readings) - $6.00

 Ancient Faith Radio: